badnikhil/projects/flutter projects/recipe_app/README.md

-## RECIPE APP MADE WITH FLUTTER WITH DATABASE AND AUTHENTICATION THROUGH FIREBASE
+## RECIPE APP
+> Made on FLutter and Integrated with database and authentication through Firebase. <br />

 ## PACKAGES USED